The Remarkable Legacy of George Láng, Hungary’s Global Food Ambassador

 Around the same time, I was listening to an interview with András Koerner, a Hungarian-American cultural historian whose works I admire.
 Speaking about his first book, he mentioned it only got published because George Láng was kind enough to endorse the manuscript.

 As many successful restaurateurs, Láng was charming and witty and he understood business.
-But he was also an intellectual.
-With an interest verging on academic would he steep himself in the history of the local culture, the cuisine, the neighborhood, and even the architecture before establishing a restaurant's profile.
-More than anything, it was this research-based approach that set him apart from his peers.
+He was also a professional violinist and an intellectual.
+With an interest verging on the academic did he steep himself in the history of the local culture, the cuisine, the neighborhood, and even the architecture before establishing a restaurant's profile.
+It was this research-based approach that set him apart.
 “The world will never again see a restaurateur to compare with the charismatic George Lang,” wrote Saveur after Láng’s death.

-But to Láng, advancing the reputation of Hungary seemed to be second nature.
-His romantic love of the country combined with his sense of showmanship, media savvy, and financial backing enabled him to leave a particularly vivid imprint, as I detail below.
-(Next year will mark the tenth anniversary of Láng’s passing, a fitting time for Hungary to honor his unique legacy.)
+But to Láng, advancing the reputation of Hungary was second nature.
+His romantic love of the country combined with his sense of showmanship, media savvy, and financial backing enabled him to leave a particularly vivid imprint.
+(Next year will mark the tenth anniversary of Láng’s passing, a fitting time for Hungary to honor his legacy.)

 The Cuisine of Hungary

 In 1971, Láng published what became his magnum opus, "The Cuisine of Hungary."
-The 500-page book is more than a mere recipe collection: the first section — hundred and fifty pages — provides a cultural history of Hungarian food and wine, also highlighting regional cuisines like those of Transylvania and the Great Hungarian Plain.
+The 500-page book is more than a mere recipe collection: the first section – hundred and fifty pages – provides a cultural history of Hungarian food and wine, also highlighting regional cuisines such as those of Transylvania and the Hungarian Plain (Alföld).

-The book required years of painstaking research with Láng paying repeated visits to Hungary to conduct interviews and to get his hands on old recipes.
-The second part features more than 300 recipes that are broken down into categories like soups and stews and stuffed vegetables and homestyle cakes and tortes.
-Both the countryside fare and the foreign-influenced dishes of the Hungarian aristocracy are included.
+The book required years of research with Láng paying repeated visits to Hungary to conduct interviews and to get his hands on old recipes.
+The second part features more than 300 recipes broken down into categories such as soups, stews, stuffed vegetables, and homestyle cakes and tortes.
+Both the countryside fare and the foreign-influenced dishes of the aristocracy are included.

-Láng peppered the pages with amusing anecdotes, without fail portraying Hungarian food and Magyar characters in a favorable light.
+Láng peppered his pages with amusing anecdotes, without fail portraying Hungarian food and the Hungarian national character in a favorable light.
 “Of the many reasons for this book, perhaps the most important one is to show to the rest of the world that this step-child of history, located on the eternally explosive borders of East and West, of Asiatic origin and an almost surrealistic history, has an extraordinary and unique cuisine,” wrote Láng in the introduction.
-But even when his patriotism is a bit too on the nose, it’s hard not to enjoy this book which is clearly a labor of love.
+But even when his patriotism is a bit excessive, it’s hard not to enjoy this book, which is clearly a labor of love.

 The reviews were plentiful and almost unanimously positive.
 The New York Times proclaimed that the book was “what cookbooks should be and almost never are,” later adding that it was the first serious work in English on Hungarian cooking.
 The American food establishment was also on board: the 1994 edition has cover blurbs by M. F. K. Fisher, James Beard, and Gael Greene, with the brilliant Joseph Wechsberg from The New Yorker writing the foreword.
 I wasn’t able to find out how many copies were sold, but the book has gone through several editions and reprints.

-It's not an exaggeration that the book spawned the golden era of Hungarian food in America — in the 1970s and '80s, it was considered to be among the great cuisines of the world (since then, driven by evolving tastes, politics, and demographics, other countries have long since eclipsed it).
-It's a testament to both Láng's genius and to the marginal role of Hungarian food abroad today that nearly half a century after its initial publication, "The Cuisine of Hungary" is still the most authoritative English-language work on the subject.
+It's no exaggeration that Láng's work unleashed a golden era for Hungarian food in America – in the 1970s and 1980s, it was considered to be among the great cuisines of the world.
+Since then, driven by evolving tastes, politics, and demographics, other countries have long since eclipsed it.
+It's also a testament to Láng's genius and to the marginal role that Hungarian food plays today that nearly half a century after its initial publication, "The Cuisine of Hungary" is still the most authoritative English-language work on the subject.

 Café des Artistes

 In 1975, Láng took over Café des Artistes near the corner of 67th street and Central Park West.
 It had been a storied but struggling restaurant on the ground floor of the Hotel des Artistes, a luxurious coop apartment building once inhabited by artists.
-Láng struck a deal so that the eye-catching murals could stay on the walls — thereby also ensuring the historical continuity he so valued — but otherwise refurbished the interior to his liking.
+Láng struck a deal so that the eye-catching murals could stay on the walls – thereby also ensuring the historical continuity he so valued.

 Soon, Café des Artistes became a New York City landmark known for its elegant but unstuffy atmosphere of pre-war Europe.
 For more than three decades, the space was a favorite haunt of fellow Hungarian immigrants and the city’s cultural elite.
 In his chatty memoir, “Nobody Knows the Truffles I’ve Seen,” Láng listed Lauren Bacall, Itzhak Perlman, Leonard Bernstein, and historians Robert and Ina Caro among the regulars.